luHub/VPL/binnacle/NOTES.md

 # NOTES

+A section on notes and ideas

 ## Notes

 Later with VPL we will explore a frontier between external and internal mediums. modelling the external part as chaos, but understanding how the internal one react to it.

+## Software Design another approach

+We will use for VPL as Design Methodology:

+Software design in an act of understaing a complex problem and find a solution given a set of constraints.
+Now a days the prefered approach is from an engineering starting point, mostly coping and fitting ideas from other more mature engineering practices.
+This approach has re-written and re-applied concepts that might work to some extend with certain level of success in other contexts with the illusion that they will work on Software.
+Software is not only an engineering, is also science, is something else, it has a certain unique mix that make it different from classical engineering disciplines, on top of that is a young engineering, so is expected that how we reason about it will change in the years to come.

+We would like to propose a different approach to system design.
+Starting this journey at a philosophical level to deal with abstractions.
+Is not that we don't agree with the current body of knowledge, is more that it is incomplete, and this is just another branch of exploration.

+Conways law states that "the structure of any system a company designs will reflect the organization's communication structure".
+I have seen this pattern and also the other way around, so if this happens at "organizational level", we would like to explore what might happen at a personal level.
+In other words, is the well beign, mind clarity, complexes, emotions linked to how code is written?
+Is bold to assume without data that "Contoling people will write code that has a lot of control", "Ignorant people will write code that will miss some important considerations", but seems to be a feasable cause effect scenario.

+I would prefer for now to map philosophy to design, but at very abstract level, and see if we can create something else, just for fun.

 ## Reading Backus,Dijkstra